AzEditorialWkGrp/VDI/README.md

 Persona3 - `C:\temp\persona-3.ps1`

-Resources for the deployment will be downloaded from GitHub into the current working directory.
+All Templates and code for the deployment will be downloaded from GitHub into the current working directory.
 This includes Teraform and the dependancies required for deployment.

 **Authenticate to Azure**

 You may be prompted to log into your Microsoft Azure account.

 If you have authenticated previously you will not be prompted.
-This should be an account that has the correct permissions to create resources in the destination subscription.
+This should be an account that has the correct permissions (owner) to create resources in the   destination subscription.

-Once authenticated you will be asked which subscription you wish to deploy.

 **Type the corresponding number to the desired subscription and hit return.**